 - Moving as though they are always full of energy or always onto the next thing quickly

-- Taking over activities or interrupting conversations and taking and using people's things
+- Taking over activities, interrupting conversations, or taking and using people's things without permission

 - Cannot play or do things quietly or calmly

 - Running, climbing, or playing in areas where it is not appropriate

 - Blurting out responses and finishing sentences

 - Squirming, fidgeting, or constantly playing with hands and feet (i.e. unable to stay still)

 Before you consider different tests to assess if your child may have ADHD, it is important to see if your child exhibits any of the aforementioned behaviors.
 To provide your child with the necessary help and course of treatment, it’s recommended to bring your child to a therapist.